zzzxxxttt/SimpleDepthEstimation/README.md

 ## Introduction

-This is an unified codebase for NN-based monocular depth estimation, the framework is based on [detectron2](https://github.com/facebookresearch/detectron2) (with a lot of modifications) and supports both supervised and self-supervised monocular depth estimation methods.
+This is a unified codebase for NN-based monocular depth estimation, the framework is based on [detectron2](https://github.com/facebookresearch/detectron2) (with a lot of modifications) and supports both supervised and self-supervised monocular depth estimation methods.
 The main goal for developing this repository is to help understand popular depth estimation papers, I tried my best to keep the code simple.

 ## Environment: